phase2/generator-outrigger-drupal/docs/COMMANDS.md

 ## rig project sync

-You can always use rig project sync to spin up the data sync, it has a dedicated configuration section but it's core behavior is directly managed by the rig tool.
+You can always use rig project sync to spin up the data sync, it has a dedicated configuration section but its core behavior is directly managed by the rig tool.
 For more on this, please read the [filesystem sync documentation](http://docs.outrigger.sh/project-setup/filesystem-sync/).

 # Generated Operations